muratk5n/thirdwave/en/README.md

 Had to guide the processing towards the goal; remove small patches, tell the segmentation algo to look at coarse objects, put a lower limit on segment size.. lots of small nudges here and there.
 There is no free lunch.
-Cant do 'Alexa give me the interesting image blocks and boundaries in this image'.
+There is no 'Alexa give me the interesting image blocks and boundaries in this image'.

 ---